jrsharp/jrsharp.github.io/_posts/2016-10-10-bare-metal-macintosh-programming-part-2.markdown

 excerpt_separator: <!--more-->
 ---

-This second installment of my "bare-metal" Macintosh Programming series moves past the boot block limitations of the my proof-of-concept demo and introduces some foundational building blocks necessary for doing something more useful than just painting pictures on the framebuffer.
+_This second installment of my "bare-metal" Macintosh Programming effort moves past the boot block limitations of my proof-of-concept demo and introduces some foundational building blocks necessary for doing something more useful than just painting pictures on the framebuffer._

 <!--more-->